-Members are advised that a letter of variance has been received from the Department for Communities (DfC) for the delivery of the Council's Community Support Programme 2021/22.
+Members were advised that a letter of variance had been received from the Department for Communities (DfC) for the delivery of the Council's Community Support Programme 2021/22.

-The total amount awarded is £577,857.73 which includes £95,802.64 for the Social Supermarket Support Fund.
-A copy of the Letter of Offer is enclosed for Members' consideration.
+The total amount awarded was £577,857.73 which included £95,802.64 for the Social Supermarket Support Fund.
+A copy of the Letter of Offer was circulated for Members' consideration.